IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 }
 ```

-The [Client-Side Identity JavaScript SDK](../sdks/client-side-identity.md) uses this endpoint response payloads to establish and manage the user identity during a user session lifecycle.
+The [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md) uses this endpoint response payloads to establish and manage the user identity during a user session lifecycle.

 ### Response Body Properties